thunderbird89/esf/stories/the-cormorant-gambit.md

 The *Cormorant* was gaining as if **the laws of physics did not apply to it.**

 Vrak snarled.
-“Turn!
+"Turn!
 Bring weapons to bear—"

 His words died in his throat as he saw the human ship through the viewport, burning **straight toward them like a hunting beast.**